PureStorage-OpenConnect/px-gitops/autopilot/readme.md

 ### 3. Fillup PVCs for testing

-Call the script as follows to fill up the PVC. 'springboot-java' is the namespace the script will fill the PVCs for.
+Call the script as follows to fill up the PVC.

 	./workload.sh springboot-java

+> Note: '**springboot-java**' is the namespace the script will fill the PVCs for.